 Your shopping cart is empty.

-• FREE SHIPPING on all original paintings and limited editions within the US •
+• FREE SHIPPING on all original paintings up to 48" and all limited editions within the US •

 To have the sculpture cast in bronze I work with a bronze foundry, MC3 Foundry in Torrance, California.
 The lost wax casting process of making a bronze sculpture has essentially remained the same for thousands of years.

 I first create the sculpture out of clay.

 Then latex, and plaster molds are made around the shape of the clay.
 The clay is removed and latex and plaster molds closed back up.
 Wax is poured into the latex mold, and once hardened it has created the same form as the clay, but now made in (red) wax.

 At this point small corrections and adjustments can be made in the wax shape if needed.